 - How much are students learning during a school year?
-Are students progressing and growing? - O How do I know students were prepared for kindergarten before they started?
+Are students progressing and growing? - How do I know students were prepared for kindergarten before they started?

-TIP

-For "students like mine" look for easy comparisons to all students and subgroups-e.g., English language learners or students with disabilities.

-TIP

-Keep an eye out for how student growth is explained.
+Look for Spanish, but also languages like Chinese, Arabic, and more.

+- How many students graduate from high school each year? \\\\\\ students - Do students go on to college (two year or four year) after they graduate? - How do I know students are ready for college?

+School Factors

-O How many students graduate from high school each year? students O Do students go on to college (two year or four year) after they graduate?
-O How do I know students are ready for college?
-School Factors O Are students like mine safe in this district? ☐ Yes ☐ No Are students like mine safe in this district? \( \text{Yes} \) Yes ○ Are there a lot of instances of suspensions?
-Bullying? ☐ Yes ☐ No ○ Are there afterschool or summertime opportunities for students? ☐ Yes ☐ No O What other opportunities are available in this district?
-O How do I know the teachers are of high quality?
+- Are students like mine safe in this district? □ Yes □ No - Are there a lot of instances of suspensions?
+Bullying? $\Box$ Yes $\Box$ No - Are there afterschool or summertime opportunities for students? □ Yes □ No - What other opportunities are available in this district? - How do I know the teachers are of high quality?
 What about the school leader?

+Comparability

-Comparability How does my district compare to other districts?
-How do the schools within my district compare to one another? • How did students in this district or school perform last year or even the year before?
-Has the school gotten better-or worse-over time? ume:
+- How does my district compare to other districts? - How do the schools within my district compare to one another? - How did students in this district or school perform last year or even the year before?
+Has the school gotten better-or worse-over time?